 CIC hearing aids are similar in size and style to IIC devices, but they are slightly larger.
-CIC devices are barely visible to others, rest in your ear canal and are made from custom earmolds.
+CIC devices are barely visible to others, rest in your ear canal, and are made from custom earmolds.
 CIC hearing aids use a slightly larger battery, which is easier to change and lasts a day or two longer.

 In The Canal (ITC)

-This hearing aid style sits in the outer ear canal and lower concha, which is the bowl-shaped portion of your outer ear.
+This hearing aid style sits in the outer ear canal and lower part of the concha, which is the bowl-shaped portion of your outer ear.
 While these devices are noticeable from the side, they are virtually undetectable from the front and offer longer battery life and easier-to-manage controls.
 ITC devices’ larger size also allows for more features, such as two microphones for improved directionality.